caesar0301/flowmap/README.md

 works on processing spatiotemporal data points ("RDD" in parentheses means that method is feed data in Spark RDD container).

+* `STUtils`: useful small toolkit for transformation of spatiotemporal data.
 * `GeoPoint`: basic representation of geographic points in LON/LAT or Cartesian coordinate.
 * `GeoMidPoint` (RDD): calculate the geographic midpoint given a series of points.